 Year 10 Work Experience

-Every year, work experience is always very popular and this means that the favourite placements are usually taken early which is why we encourage students to sort out their placement as soon as possible.
+Every year, work experience is always very popular and this means that the favorite placements are usually taken early which is why we encourage students to sort out their placement as soon as possible.
 Many other schools in the area participate in work experience at the same time making competition for some placements quite fierce.

 National guidelines state that work experience for young people must be based in England or Wales.
 Resources are not available in countries where education and employment laws differ from ours.